asiratongue/intermediate-backend-projects/RealTimeLeaderboard/README.md

 ```
 ws://localhost:8000/ws/?<your-jwt-token-here>/
 ```
+The websocket is protected via JWT authentication, you can use the same JWT you get from login, unauthorized users will be disconnected.
 This allows for real-time updates of the global wins leaderboard, and global winrate leaderboard, whenever new scores are submitted for any game.

 ## Data Structure